 I love to prep them ahead of time so I am ready and waiting for those three little words.

 If you feel my snack time pain and are totally ready to take your snack time from a boring “have to” to a golden opportunity for quick #momwins with healthy, happy kids—check out my list of snack time solutions.

 Better yet—subscribe to gain exclusive access to the printable Snack Time Survival Guide, three pretty, printables that give you everything you need to #win at snack time.

 When it comes to healthy snacking, quality can be key.
-When you buy organic, non-GMO, free-range or cage-free and grass-feed/grass-finished options, you are investing in the health of you and your family for the long-term.
-I’ve found that, I spend more on healthy options but less on processed junk that does nothing for my family.
+When you buy organic, non-GMO, free-range or cage-free and grass-fed/grass-finished options, you are investing in the health of you and your family for the long-term.
+I’ve found I spend more on healthy options but less on processed junk that does nothing for my family’s health.

 - Banana or apple slices topped with nut butter.
 When it comes to nut butter, there is such a wonderful assortment available.
 Almond, Cashew, Peanut, Walnut, or my personal favorite—sunflower seed butter!

 - Multi-grain crackers and cheese.
 If you’re a gluten-free or gluten-aware household, there are plenty of great gluten-free cracker options available as well.

 - Veggies with hummus.
 Store-bought hummus is fine, but home-made is delicious and pretty easy to make!